Louismarriola/Data-Portfolio/README.md

 ## Introduction

   This project is a capstone project for the completion of the [Google Data Analytics Certification](https://www.coursera.org/account/accomplishments/professional-cert/AHR8TAZNRZGJ).
 The scenario involves a fictitious company called "Cyclistic", which provides bike-share services in Chicago.
 This program features more than 5,800 bicycles across 600 docking stations.
+Customers who purchased single-ride or full-day passes are classified as "casual" riders.
+The customers who purchased annual memberships are "members".
 The director of marketing is aiming to maximize the number of annual memberships for future growth of the company.

 ## Buiness Objective